-- 1. Start the server and press F1 to display the Lenovo XClarity Provisioning Manager interface. - 2.
+- 1. Start the server and press the key according to the on-screen instructions to display the Lenovo XClarity Provisioning Manager interface. - 2.
 If the power-on Administrator password is required, enter the password. - 3.
 From the System Summary page, click Update VPD. - 4.
 Set the policy to one of the following settings. - TCM enabled Chinese Mainland only.
 Customers in Chinese Mainland should choose this setting if a TCM adapter is installed. - TPM 2.0 enabled Chinese Mainland only.
 Customers in Chinese Mainland should choose this setting if a TPM 2.0 adapter is installed. - TPM enabled ROW.
 Customers outside of Chinese Mainland should choose this setting. - Permanently disabled.
 Customers in Chinese Mainland should use this setting if no TPM or TCM adapter is installed.